IntroductionOur freshwater habitats range from glaciers in the mountains, to lowland rivers and streams that flow into estuaries.

 New Zealand's freshwater habitats range from glaciers and seepages in the mountains, down to lowland rivers and streams that flow into estuaries.
 They include lakes, rivers, streams, some wetlands, cave systems, geothermal areas and underground aquifers.

 Freshwater ecosystems contribute to biodiversity, the economy, recreational opportunities, cultural significance and our well-being.

 Freshwater is used by a wide variety of native plants and animals.
 Some of these are unique to New Zealand and often highly specialised to the habitats they are found in.

-These impacts have had significant consequences for our freshwater species, which are vulnerable to habitat loss and degradation, competition and predation from invasive species, overharvest and interbreeding.
+These pressures have had significant consequences for our freshwater species, which are vulnerable to habitat loss and degradation, competition and predation from invasive species, overharvest and interbreeding.

 Freshwater pests including koi carp are found in and threaten our freshwater ecosystems.